 The GM Authority Take

-GM’s current lineup of ECOTEC engines is rather impressive, ranging in displacement from teensy 1.4 liter motors that produce less than 100 horses all the way to the turbocharged 2.8 liter turbo ECOTEC good for 320 hp found in the Opel Insignia OPC.
+GM’s current lineup of ECOTEC engines is rather competitive, ranging in displacement from 1.4 liter motors that produce less than 100 horses all the way to the turbocharged 2.0-liter LNF making over 250 horses.

-But with the demise of the Pontiac Solstice GXP and Saturn Sky Redline, the North American market is devoid of these high-performance ECOTECs (LNF series).
-Let’s hope the next-gen ECOTEC mills will be available in their high-performance (boosted) guises in the States and beyond.
+Unfortunately, the demise of the Pontiac Solstice GXP and Saturn Sky Redline means that these high-performance ECOTEC motors are few and far between.
+Let’s hope the next-gen ECOTEC mills will be available in their high-performance (boosted) guises globally.